OpenRefine/OpenRefine/docs/docs/manual/cellediting.md

 ### Unescape HTML

-Your data may come from an HTML-formatted source that expresses some characters through references (such as "&amp;nbsp;" for a space, or "%u0107" for a ć) instead of the actual Unicode characters.
+Your data may come from an HTML-formatted source that expresses some characters through references (such as “&amp;nbsp;” for a space, or “%u0107” for a ć) instead of the actual Unicode characters.
 You can use the “unescape HTML entities” transform to look for these codes and replace them with the characters they represent.

 ### Replace smart quotes with ASCII